The Great Migration

 June to mid July

 June is the coolest month in the Mara and is also one of the driest.
+Daytime temperatures are very pleasant and around 25 degrees celcius.
+Mornings can be cool at around 12 degrees celcius, which I find invigorating, so a warm jacket may be necessary!
 The reserve is lush and green with lots of animals around.
-The grass is long though, so the guides have their work cut of for them finding animals, particularly cat, in the long grass.
-But they do !
+The grass is usually short at this time of year, as long as the park officials were able to do burning in February and March.
 The Mara is starting the get busy again now with the migration season about to begin.
 However, until mid July it’s not absolutely packed.
 Overall this is a good time of year to go in my opinion.
-You never know your luck, if the rains come early, the migration may come early too !
+You never know your luck, the migration may come early too !

 I hope this has helped you somewhat.
 For more information, please see my Safari page or get in touch.